audiBookning/sample-nests-postgresql-qovery/README.md

 # [NestJS](https://nestjs.com/) and [PostgreSQL](https://www.postgresql.org/) working with [Qovery](https://www.qovery.com/) Sample Code

-Part of a personal [list](https://github.com/audiBookning/sample-nestjs-codes) of random samples code for NestJS
+Part of a personal [list](https://github.com/audiBookning/samples-code-ressource-list) of random samples code

 - Just one App with No one service: a PostgreSQL DB.